1. Sustainability

 3. Instagrammable Cocktails

-In an age where people don't get to bite their food without taking a snap of it first, it only makes sense that bartenders will have to up their aesthetics for Instagram.
-In 2024, bars will continue to put out all the stops to make their cocktails look suitable for the photo, even employing new tricks such as using fire, smoke, and all sorts of exciting containers for their drinks.
+In an age where people don't get to bite their food without snapping a photo first, it only makes sense that bartenders will have to improve their aesthetics for Instagram.
+In 2025, bars will continue to put out all the stops to make their cocktails look suitable for the photo, even employing new tricks such as using fire, smoke, and all sorts of exciting drink containers.

 4. Lavishly Iced Drinks

 Gone are when cocktails were cooled by plain, old, regular ice.
-While patrons were happy using simple ice cubes, bars have opened up their choices with nugget ice, hand-chipped ice, and even luxury ice spheres made from bubble-free, double-distilled water that melts far slower than a simple cube.
-In 2024, bars must invest in premium commercial ice makers like a Maxx cold ice machine to keep up with the trend.
+While patrons were happy using simple ice cubes, bars have expanded their choices with nugget ice, hand-chipped ice, and even luxury ice spheres made from bubble-free, double-distilled water that melts far slower than a simple cube.
+In 2025, bars must invest in premium commercial ice makers like a Maxx cold ice machine to keep up with the trend.

 5. Exotic Spirits